waprin/gcloud-python/docs/monitoring-usage.rst

 not be specified.

 >>> from gcloud import monitoring
->>> # Create a Resource by its resource name, assign labels as dict
+>>> # Create a Resource object for the desired monitored resource type.
 >>> resource = client.resource('gce_instance', labels={
 ...     'instance_id': '1234567890123456789',
 ...     'zone': 'us-central1-f'
 ... })
->>> # Create a Metric using its metric descriptor. assigning label as dict
+>>> # Create a Metric object, specifying the metric type as well as values for any metric labels.
 >>> metric = client.metric(type='custom.googleapis.com/my_metric', labels={
 ...      'status': 'successful'
 ... })